Jonathan Groff: 2017–present: Career expansion

 In December 2019, it was announced Groff would join the cast for The Matrix Resurrections, the fourth installment of The Matrix franchise, alongside Keanu Reeves, Carrie-Anne Moss, and Yahya Abdul-Mateen II, portraying former Agent Smith (replacing Hugo Weaving).
 It was released in theaters and on HBO Max on December 22, 2021.
 In 2021, it was announced Groff would be executive producing a concert documentary following the fifteen-year reunion of the original Broadway cast of Spring Awakening.
 The documentary, entitled Spring Awakening: Those You've Known, premiered on HBO on May 3, 2022.
 In addition, he hosted the documentary Broadway: Beyond the Golden Age on PBS.
 In November 2020, Deadline announced Groff would star as Brian in Molly and the Moon, a musical film alongside Frozen co-star Kristen Bell.
 In March 2021, Netflix announced Groff would star in the live-action/animation hybrid series Lost Ollie directed by Peter Ramsey based on William Joyce and Brandon Oldenburg's book Ollie's Odyssey.
 The series premiered on Netflix on August 24, 2022.
 Groff voices the title role of Ollie, a lost toy searching for the boy who lost him.

 Groff starred in the role of Franklin Shepard in the 2022 New York Theatre Workshop off-Broadway revival of Stephen Sondheim's Merrily We Roll Along alongside Daniel Radcliffe and Lindsay Mendez.
 In December 2022, it was announced that he would reprise his role in the first Broadway revival of the musical in fall of 2023, for which he received a Tony Award for Best Actor in a Musical.
 In March 2022, Deadline announced Groff had been cast in M. Night Shyamalan's horror film Knock at the Cabin.
 In 2023, Groff was announced as a guest star in the fourteenth series of Doctor Who.
 In 2024, Groff co-starred with Karan Soni in the romantic comedy film A Nice Indian Boy, playing Jay Kurundkar opposite Soni's character Naveen Gavaskar.
-As of March 2025, Groff is starring on Broadway in Just in Time, a musical about Bobby Darin, for which he received his fourth Tony Award nomination.
+In 2025, Groff starred on Broadway in Just in Time, a musical about Bobby Darin, for which he received his fourth Tony Award nomination.
 He worked on a concert version of the project with director Alex Timbers in 2018 when titled The Bobby Darin Story.

+In September 2026, Groff will play Rosalind in an all-male production of William Shakespeare's As You Like It for the Royal Shakespeare Company in Stratford-upon-Avon, directed by the RSC's co-Artistic Director Daniel Evans.